GrandDadDan/Movie-Watchlist/Test and Use Case.md

 ### Non-Functional Test Cases

-- Usability Test: Ensures that the system allows smooth switching between dark and light mode (important for user experience).
+- Usability Test: Ensures the system allows smooth switching between dark and light mode (important for user experience).
 - Performance Test: Simulates 1,000 concurrent users to check if the system's response time for search results stays within the expected 2 seconds.